 Fox Trial Finder

-This web-based solution is designed to connect willing volunteers with the Parkinson’s studies that urgently need them.
-Nearly 80,000 people have registered with Fox Trial Finder.
+This online tool is designed to connect willing volunteers with the Parkinson’s studies that urgently need them.

 MJFF is sponsoring and funding data collection through digital tools, such as wearable devices and smartphone applications, to capture a wealth of information on daily life with disease.